 - Muscle cramps and pain

 - Suicidal thoughts

 At Futures Recovery Healthcare, we are dedicated to helping you or your loved one discover the best treatment options.
 Evidence-based treatment plans utilize scientific methods and research in a multidisciplinary approach.
-Compassionate staff members work as a team to design specialized, individualized care plans.
+Compassionate staff members and mental health professionals work as a team to design specialized, individualized care plans.
 We believe in the importance of teaching coping mechanisms and life skills to help you or your loved one achieve a healthy physical and emotional balance.
 Call us today to learn about our treatment programs.